 Discretionary Licence Disqualifications

-In relation to endorsable offences, whenever Magistrates have the power to give you penalty points, they also, (if they feel that the offence is serious enough) can impose a discretionary disqualification (driving licence ban) instead of issuing points.
+In relation to endorsable offences, whenever Magistrates have the power to give you penalty points, they can, (if they feel that the offence is serious enough) impose a discretionary disqualification (driving licence ban) instead of issuing penalty points.

 Magistrates will usually impose a driving ban for speeding if your speed exceeded the magistrates guidelines for that specific speed limit.
 (The Magistrates Association Guidelines has more information).